lastingParadox/ff-site/utils/archive-to-markdown/md/ff2/police-brutality.md

 **RPRetribution** _(25-Jun-18 04:12 PM)_

 > I would, but it's not my turn.

+_Garrick blinks at you, the reader._

-Whatever that means.
+> Whatever that means.

 **PlasmaPerson** _(25-Jun-18 04:12 PM)_

-> oh
+> Oh, you could've done that the whole time?

 **Zander** _(25-Jun-18 04:12 PM)_